ishiharaf/tracker/README.md

 - `-r` changes the hourly rate.
 The default is `10`.

 ## Setup
-To run this project, simply clone the repository and run it with node.
+To run this project, clone the repository and run it with node.
 To output the sample log as an invoice, pass `-i 2021-03` or `-i 2021-03.log` as an argument or change the name to reflect the current month and day.

 ```bash
 $ node app -w